Master's Studies

 - Certified copy of your diploma + Transcript of Records

-These should be requested from the high schools attended.
+These should be requested from the colleges/universities attended.
 For applicants from non-member states of the Hague Conference on International Law (see the list), the documents must be accompanied by an apostille issued by the local Czech Embassy. - Curriculum vitae

 Information concerning your education, work, study and research experience.
 Namely a description of your high school programme, honours awarded, membership in scientific societies and personal professional goals.
 Statement of academic goal indicating why you wish to study in a particular program. - English language proficiency certificate